 Fun Facts:

-• Founder and Creative Director at People People Media Company
+• Founder and Creative Director at People People Media Foundation

 • A bull directly charged Jared after he had just run with the bulls in Pamplona